 Grythyttan Vin Birch Sap Wine

 For this whisky, Mackmyra have collaborated with the Swedish artisan winery Grythyttan Vin.
-That’s a name you may remember from Mackmyra Jacktlycka, which was seasoned in Swedish Berry Wine casks, also from Grythyttan (you can read my review of Jacktlycka here).
+That’s a name you may remember from Mackmyra Jaktlycka, which was seasoned in Swedish Berry Wine casks, also from Grythyttan (you can read my review of Jaktlycka here).

 Behind Grythyttan Vin are Per and Ingunn, two passionate winemakers who want to highlight the natural tastes of the Nordic forests.
 Grythyttan Vin use only the best natural ingredients to create their wines; with berries, fruit and birch sap, from the Swedish forests around them they create natural, artisan berry wines.